 Registering or relocating a company to Thailand presents many challenges.
-You have to negotiate with the BOI if you want a 100% foreign owned company.
 You have to register your company with the Department of Business Development.
 You also have to get visas and work permits, handle taxes, and find an office space.
 And you’ll have to find employees for your company.
 How will you go about recruiting?
 Add to this all the paperwork and legal procedures, and you might begin to have second thoughts.

 You won’t only find challenges with setting up your business.
 But challenges arise even during the first few years, when everything hasn’t come together just yet.
 While organizing, recruiting, and promoting your business, you might forget to follow legal requirements.
 And the penalties are hefty.
 You’ll have to pay fines.
 And you might lose your visa and work permit.
 How will you find a lawyer if that happens?